thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

         }));
 ```

+##### Common action:

-If your audit trail entities implements a common interface or base class, you can use the generic version of the `AuditEntityAction` method
+If your audit log entities implements a common interface or base class, you can use the generic version of the `AuditEntityAction` method
 to configure the action to be performed to each audit trail entity before saving:

 ```c#